| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 planning and advice (such as spousal maintenance arrangements), drafting of

-e.
+various provisions in parenting plans and additional court appearances. e.
 If a trial is necessary, the Court may order either

 party to pay some (but usually not all) of the other party’s legal